 If your webhook target expects a JSON request, then you can optionally choose to send the request as a JSON payload.

 To test your webhook with contact data, hover over the URL section and click Send Test.
-You will be able to see send test action once you move your mouse next to the URL field.
+That will send a test to your webhook so you can know if it's working or not.

 Webhook Listener (Benchmark)

 The webhook listener is an important part of the webhook.
 Using webhook listener you can send information to Groundhogg.